nafizjiwa/JAVASCRIPT-UnderTheHood/README.md

 #### Garbage Collection

 - The process of clearing memory<br>
-- JavaScript uses to algorithms for Garbage Collection<br>
+- JavaScript uses 2 algorithms for Garbage Collection<br>

-                 * REFERENCE COUNTING
+                 1. REFERENCE COUNTING
                           Eg. Create an object - reference count = 1
-                              Create another varaible point to same object - reference count = 2 A function uses the object - reference count = 3 Function finished then elements are garbage collected reference = 0 Memory block also = 0 and now utilize it for other storage
+                              Create another varaible point to same object - reference count = 2 A function uses the object - reference count = 3 Function finished then elements are garbage collected # of references = 0 Memory block also = 0 and now utilize it for other storage

-                 * MEMORY SWEEPING
+                 2. MEMORY SWEEPING
                           - Periodically run starting at the root (global object)
-                          - Sweeps by marking elements
+                          - Sweeps by finding and marking elements
                           - Unmarked elements are garbage collected

+  #### Memory Leaks

+  - Memory no longer needed is not released. <br>
+  - When garbage collection fails to find an object that lost its connection to the root object, or when objects grow in size and are referenced by other objects.<br>
+  - Some functions which reference other objects keep objects in memory even though. <br>

+            1. Messy Closure
+                A combination of functions bundled together (enclosed) with REFERENCES to its surrounding state.
+            2. Dangling Timers and Event Listeners Leak occurs when can't clear the function from continally running then assign these values to variables helps clear when needed
+            3. Circular References
+                When 2 objects have pointers referencing each other.
+Their reference counts would be 2 each
+                    - mark and sweep fixes this

+#### Declaring Variables on the Global Object

+  - Declare variables properly<br>
+  - Global variables are available from the root so never garbage collected.<br>
+  - Strict-mode helps keep global scope clean<br>

+#### Performaces Issues can be caused by

+- Frequency of garbage collection <br>
+- High object churn causes frequent garbage collection --> slows programs.<br>